|

 Wind readings at 1 second intervals.
 You can also display one

+minute averages.
 Air and water temperatures.
 The system will also display windchill

 and heat index.